Komfo Anokye Teaching Hospital (KATH)

 History

-KATH became a Teaching Hospital in 1975.
-With a workforce of 4,000, it has been divided into 15 Directorates focused upon various clinical and non-clinical areas.
-KATH treats patients with clefts through Smile Train partner Ghana Cleft Foundation, which was born in 2006 from discussions among members of the KATH Cleft Clinic.
-The Clinic takes care of patients from across Ghana, the majority of whom are from low-resource settings.
+KATH became a teaching hospital in 1975 and currently has a workforce of 4,000.
+It is divided into 15 directorates focused upon various clinical and non-clinical areas and takes care of patients from across Ghana, the majority of whom are from low-resource settings.

-In 2005, members of the Komfo Anokye Teaching Hospital Cleft Clinic recognized the need for a center focused on the care of underserved patients with clefts throughout Ghana.
-They also recognized the need for training opportunities for cleft specialists and research to learn more about the prevalence of cleft in Ghana and its impact.
-To address these needs, the Ghana Cleft Foundation was incorporated in 2006, led by founding volunteer Board members from across diverse fields of cleft care.
-To date, in partnership with Smile Train, they have brought new smiles to more than 750 patients with clefts.
-Smile Train supports the Ghana Cleft Foundation with programs including cleft surgery, VPD Surgery, surgical follow-up care, speech, and orthodontics.
+In 2005, members of the Komfo Anokye Teaching Hospital Cleft Clinic recognized the need for a center focused on caring for underserved children with clefts throughout Ghana.
+They also recognized the need for training opportunities for cleft specialists and research to learn more about the prevalence of clefts in Ghana and their impact.
+To address these needs, the Ghana Cleft Foundation was incorporated in 2006, led by founding volunteer board members from across diverse fields of cleft care.
+Smile Train supports the Ghana Cleft Foundation with programs including cleft surgery, VPD surgery, surgical follow-up care, speech, and orthodontics.

 “This milestone elevates Africa’s medical professionals in diverse fields of cleft care, boosting their credibility while reassuring our patients of holistic, quality care delivered close to their doorstep.”